We’re raising awareness about communication during Speech Pathology Week and highlighting the diverse work of our speech pathologists.

 I studied at Curtin University and it was hard.
-I enjoyed my degree, but putting what I learned into practise wasn’t easy.
-There was a lot of planning, and I was heavily scrutinised when I did any practise.
+I enjoyed my degree, but putting what I learned into practice wasn’t easy.
+There was a lot of planning, and I was heavily scrutinised when I did any practice.
 But I got plenty of opportunities.
 I took part in a global placement in Hoa-Binh in Vietnam when I worked at an allied health centre for the under-privileged.
 The patients were all orphans or elderly and had disabilities or mental health problems.
 My role was to train people to run health programs.

 As part of my degree, I also had a placement in regional Collie in an allied health centre for two months working with children from 0 to 3.
 It was a very close-knit community and it was a fast learning curve.